TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/api-config/oas.md

 ## Configuring plugins in the API Designer {#tyk-oas-dashboard}

 Click on the APIs menu item in the *API Management* menu of Dashboard and select your OAS API to display the OAS API editor screen.
+Subsequently, follow the steps below:

+#### Step 1: Configure implementation language for your plugin

 Scroll down until the *Plugins Configuration* section is displayed with the option to configure a plugin driver and a list of plugin types, e.g. *Pre Plugin*, *Post Plugin* etc.

 {{< img src="/img/plugins/plugins_oas_api_driver_options.png" alt="OAS API Plugins Driver Config" >}}

 Select the implementation language of your plugins.

+#### Step 2: Add plugins

 For each type of plugin to configure, click on the *Add Plugin* button to display a plugin configuration section: